Weather-Station-Software/live-weather-station/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'.
-2. Search for 'Live Weather Station'.
+2. Search for 'Weather Station'.
 3. Click on the 'Install Now' button.
-4. Activate Live Weather Station.
+4. Activate Weather Station.

 = From WordPress.org =

-1. Download Live Weather Station.
+1. Download Weather Station.
 2. Upload the `live-weather-station` directory to your `/wp-content/plugins/` directory, using your favorite method (ftp, sftp, scp, etc...).
-3. Activate Live Weather Station from your Plugins page.
+3. Activate Weather Station from your Plugins page.

 = Once Activated =

-1. Visit 'Weather Station' in the lef-hand menu of your WP Admin to adjust settings.
+1. Visit 'Weather Station' in the left-hand menu of your WP Admin to adjust settings.
 2. Enjoy!

 == Frequently Asked Questions ==